top of page

 Empty-Nest Future: Post-Retirement Benchmarks

-Fast-forward: Kids launched, mortgage under $1K (or paid off), you and your partner in a downsized Bay Area spot or suburb.
-Comfortable monthly needs: $6,000-$10,000—housing/utilities 35-40% ($2,000-$4,000), healthcare/food 25% ($1,500-$2,500), discretionary/travel 20-25% ($1,500-$2,500), savings buffer 10-15% ($1,000).
-Benchmark ranges hold steady for planning, adjusted for inflation and lifestyle choices.
+Fast-forward to a time when your kids have launched.
+Your mortgage is under $1K (or paid off), and you and your partner are living in a downsized Bay Area home or suburb.
+Your comfortable monthly needs would range from $6,000 to $10,000.
+Housing and utilities would take up 35-40% ($2,000-$4,000), healthcare and food would consume 25% ($1,500-$2,500), discretionary spending and travel would account for 20-25% ($1,500-$2,500), and a savings buffer would be 10-15% ($1,000).
+These benchmark ranges remain steady for planning, adjusted for inflation and lifestyle choices.

-2. Note percentages and local area tweaks (e.g., +20% housing buffer).
+2. Note percentages and local area adjustments (e.g., add a 20% housing buffer).

 3. Know your numbers: "My current household monthly: $XX fixed, $XX discretionary, $XX savings.
 Future empty-nest: ~$XX."